 Dr Huseyin Sumer attended the University of Melbourne for his undergraduate studies.
 He obtained his PhD at the Murdoch Childrens Research Institute from the Department of Paediatrics, Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne in Prof KH Andy Choo’s laboratory working on centromere biology.
 Following the successful completion of his PhD on the chromatin organisation of mammalian centromeres in 2004, he was awarded a National Health and Medical Research Council Peter Doherty Biomedical training fellowship to undertake stem cell research in Prof Paul Verma’s laboratory at the Centre for Reproduction and Development at the Monash Institute of Medical Research.
 There he worked in the area of stem cells with a research interest in cellular reprogramming.
 He also explored genome editing techniques and the use of stem cell technology in agricultural species such as dairy cattle.

 Huseyin joined Swinburne University of Technology in 2014, where his current research activities are focused on building stem cell capacity at the university through collaborative projects.
 This includes research relating to cellular reprogramming, disease models, mesenchymal stem cells and bioengineering.
-He has current collaborative student projects on; Aerosol printing for bioengineering, culturing stem cells on nano-surface structures, as well as utilising biotechnology and .
-He currently has an active collaboration with Dr Kiran Shah at Magellan Stem Cells, at the Melbourne Stem Cell Centre, investigating mesenchymal stem cells used for regenerative medicine.
+He has current collaborative student projects on; Aerosol printing for bioengineering, culturing stem cells on nano-surface structures, as well as utilising biotechnology for the prevention of restenosis.
+He also currently has an active collaboration an industry partner in Dr Kiran Shah at Magellan Stem Cells, at the Melbourne Stem Cell Centre, investigating mesenchymal stem cells used for regenerative medicine.

 Cell Biology and Biochemistry; Molecular Biology